-Frequency of Meetings The Board will meet a minimum of five times a year.
+Frequency of Meetings The CommitteeBoard-will meet a minimum of five times a year.
+The date, hour and place of routine meetings shall be fixed by the CommitteeBoard, but the Chairman/woman may call additional meetings if deemed necessary.
+The Investment Sub-Committee will meet a minimum of four times a year.
+The date, hour and place of routine meetings shall be fixed by the CommitteeBoard, but the Chairman/woman of the Sub-Committee may call additional meetings if deemed necessary.
+The Board will meet a minimum of four times a year.
 The date, hour and place of routine meetings shall be fixed by the Board, but the Chairman/woman may call additional meetings if deemed necessary.
-The Investment Sub-Committee will meet a minimum of four times a year.
-The date, hour and place of routine meetings shall be fixed by the Board, but the Chairman/woman of the Sub- Chairman and Vice Chairman's Term of Office Committee may call additional meetings if deemed necessary.
-The normal term for the Pension Fund Board's Chairman/woman and Vice Chairman/woman shall be one year subject to earlier removal by vote of the Pension Fund Board.
-Voting Rights All Board Members and Investment Sub-Committee Members shall have the right to vote in meetings.
-Quorum 5 (1/3 plus 1) Board Members shall form a quorum for meetings of the Board.
-4 (1/3 plus 1) Investment Sub-Committee Members shall form a quorum for meetings of the Investment Sub-Committee.
-No business requiring a decision shall be transacted at any meeting of the Board or Investment Sub-Committee unless the meeting is quorate.
-If it arises during the course of a meeting that a quorum is no longer present, the Chairman/woman shall either suspend business until a quorum is re-established or declare the meeting at an end and arrange for the completion of the agenda at the next meeting or at a special meeting.
+Chairman and Vice Chairman's Term of Office Voting Rights The normal term for the Pension Fund Committee and Board's Chairman/woman and Vice Chairman/woman shall be one year subject to earlier removal by vote of the Pension Fund Committee or Boardrespectively.
+All CommitteeBoard-Members,and Investment Sub-Committee Members and Board Members shall have the right to vote in their respective meetings.

-Part 4 - Rules of Procedure
+Part 4-Rules of Procedure

-Part 4.4 - Committee and Sub-Committee Meetings
+Part 4.4 - Committee and Sub-Committee

+Meetings